Prison Legal News:

 A New York Court of Claims has awarded state prisoner Laurie Kellogg $95,000 for injuries sustained from a slip and fall accident in a laundry room at Bedford Hills Correctional Facility on November 7, 1999.

-Kellogg was working ...
+Kellogg was working and drying ...

 Laundry Slip and Fall Injury Reaps